 Navigation equipment is important in any scenario, but especially when you plan to be out on the open water for extended periods.
-Along with navigation equipment, GPS locators and a VHF-Radio are essential to making sure you can contact services in case of emergency.
+Along with navigation equipment, GPS locators and a VHF-Radio are essential to making sure you can contact services in case of an emergency.

 Generator and Watermaker

 Depending on your vessel’s type and use, generators and watermakers are extremely useful to get your boat up to standard for open water.
-If you plan to run all of your electrical components on board, a semi-powerful generator set will be required.
+If you plan to run all of your electrical components onboard, a semi-powerful generator set will be required.
 A 5-7kw generator should be sufficient for mid-sized vessels to run all onboard amenities, including things like scuba compressors and watermakers.
-Watermakers convert seawater to potable fresh water that can be used for cooking, cleaning, and consumption.
+Watermakers convert seawater to potable freshwater that can be used for cooking, cleaning, and consumption.

 Repair and Service Tools

 Having the knowledge to repair or maintain your vessel is great, but it doesn’t do much good without the right set of tools to perform.
-Routine checks and servicing needs to be done on the engine and any other mechanical component that are subject to wear and tear over time.
+Routine checks and servicing need to be done on the engine and any other mechanical component that are subject to wear and tear over time.
 Hiring anyone to come work on your vessel can be expensive, so do yourself a favor and get equipped with everything you’ll need to service things yourself.